LyraSearch/website/docs/plugins/lyra-plugin-system.md

 ---
 title: Plugin system
-metaTitle: How the Lyra plugin system works
+description: How the Lyra plugin system works
+sidebar_position: 1
 ---

 Since the beginning of the project, Lyra has been developed thinking of a simple